inaimathi/langnostic/posts/cl-smtp-vs-exchange-server.md

  :extra-headers '(("Content-type" "text/html; charset=\"iso-8859-1\"")))
 ```

 And if you do that, it will *seem* to work unless you run into someone with a particularly configured Exchange server.
-You might be thinking<a name="note-Tue-Apr-17-162701EDT-2012"></a>[|2|](#foot-Tue-Apr-17-162701EDT-2012) "Oh, \fantastic, MS once again cocks up what should be a simple and straightforward task", but I'm not so sure.
+You might be thinking[^as-i-did-initially] "Oh, \fantastic, MS once again cocks up what should be a simple and straightforward task", but I'm not so sure.
 Lets take a look at the headers produced by using the `:extra-headers` approach above.

+[^as-i-did-initially]: As I did initially.

 ```
 ...